Talbot-Lago: Reorganisation under Tony Lago

 For 1935, the existing range continued in production but from 1936 these were steadily replaced with cars designed by Walter Becchia, featuring transverse leaf-sprung independent suspension.
 These included the 4-cylinder 2323 cc (13CV) Talbot Type T4 "Minor", a surprise introduction at the 1937 Paris Motor Show, and the 6-cylinder 2,696 cc (15CV) Talbot "Cadette-15", along with and the 6-cylinder 2,996 cc or 3,996 cc (17 or 23CV) Talbot "Major" and its long-wheelbase version, the Talbot "Master": these were classified as Touring cars (voitures de tourisme).

 There was also in the second half of the 1930s a range of Sporting cars (voitures de sport) which started with the Talbot "Baby-15", mechanically the same as the "Cadette-15" but using a shorter slightly lighter chassis.
 The Sporting Cars range centred on the 6-cylinder 2,996 cc or 3,996 cc (17 or 23CV) Talbot "Baby" and also included the 3,996 cc (23CV) 23 and sporting Lago-Spéciale and Lago-SS models, respectively with two and three carburettors, and corresponding increases in power and performance.
 The most frequently specified body for the Lago-SS was built by Figoni et Falaschi, and featured a particularly aerodynamic form.

-Lago was an excellent engineer who developed the existing six-cylinder engine into a high-performance 4-litre one.
-The sporting six-cylinder models had a great racing history.
-The bodies—such as of the T150 coupé—were made by coachbuilders such as Figoni et Falaschi or Saoutchik.
+Lago developed the existing six-cylinder engine into a 4-litre engine.
+The sporting six-cylinder models had a successful racing history.
+The bodies—such as those of the T150 coupé—were made by coachbuilders such as Figoni et Falaschi or Saoutchik.